MLawanjr/MLawanjr/README.md

 - 👋 Hi, I’m @MLawanjr
-- 👀 I’m interested in Front end web development
+- 👀 I’m interested in Data Analytics and IT Support
-- 🌱 I’m currently learning HTML,CSS and JavaScript
+- 🌱 I’m currently Practicing IT Support and Data Analytics
 - 💞️ I’m looking to collaborate on with a team or mentor
 - 📫 How to reach me ...
  M_Lawan_Jr@twitter